 Time and Timing

-At Creation God gave time to humanity.
-He divided it into segments: evening and morning, days, seasons, and years (Genesis 1:5,14-19).
-In Leviticus the Lord gave the Israelites feasts which marked the transitions in the agricultural calendar and celebrated God’s gracious acts in their history.
+From Creation, we see that God gave Man time.
+Time was marked by divisions: evening and morning, days, seasons, and years.
+In Leviticus, the Israelites were given feasts which marked the transitions in the agricultural calendar and celebrated God’s gracious acts in their history.

-Jesus appeared on schedule when the time was fulfilled (Galatians 4:4, 5).
+Jesus appeared on schedule, when the time was fulfilled.
 The kingdom of God was at hand.
 There was to be a new chapter in God’s unfolding redemptive story.
-The Lord proclaimed that the moment had come to repent and believe the gospel.
+The Lord proclaimed that it was time to repent and believe the gospel.

-What would life be without time, without seasons and cycles, without beginnings and endings?
-Surely we cannot imagine it.
+It is hard to conceive of life without time, without seasons and cycles, without beginnings and endings.
 Time is a good gift of God to us.
-His providence refers to His active working in our time and space as He fulfills His plans and purposes down through human history.
+His providence refers to His active working in our time and space as He fulfills His purposes down through human history.

-God works in all things for His glory and all the advances which we make only serve to make His majesty more amazing.
-The final culmination of this world, the end of history, is still ahead.
+God works in all things for His glory and all the advances which are made only serve to make His majesty more amazing.
+The final culmination of this world, the end of time, is still ahead.
 It may be near or distant to our day, but the message is still true: repent and believe the gospel.
 Carpe diem: seize the day.
 Time’s a-wasting.